JasonBoy/ly-table/README.md

 We can pass html for every column, and with other angular directive, like `ng-click`,
 you can pass any function to the table to add more logic with $scope attached.

+> WARN: This directive only displays table data without any pagination function, do it with other plugins or by yourself

 ### Usage

 `npm install ly-table`